jet/propulsion/README.md

 This repo is derived from [`FsKafka`](https://github.com/jet/FsKafka); the history has been edited to focus only on edits to the `Propulsion` libraries.

+<a name="stream-vs-global"></a>
+### OK, but surely I need to process all events in the order they were written?

+In the general case, most handling can/should be considered at the stream level.
+Why?

+Flattening everything down into a denormalized SQL relational model complete with hierarchical foreign key constraints is the poster child case where you would benefit from a global order - if you traverse from start to finish in large batches and presume you're starting from a blank read model, you can map everything to large transactional batches of inserts and updates, and you save a checkpoint position as part of the same batch.
+If you want to pause, you can simply resume from the checkpoint in your read model
+ In reality, life is not that simple/complicated:
+- you may not be writing to a general database that you own, so you may not be able to have a transaction across your checkpoint and your model writes
+- if you're feeding to a partner system and/or a document store, there may not be an interface that lets you supply a batch of things to upsert - you're likely to be addressing individual documents / streams / things.
+To get that code clear and/or running efficiently, you'll need to to stuff concurrently
+- if you have a multi-TB store and want to rebuild, having to traverse all that data to rebuild your list of vendor names starts to take longer and longer handling all events in serial after a few years for a very boring system stops taking seconds or minutes.
+Over time, things inevitably creep into days
+- while a data warehouse with it all flattened out is never not useful, if you are going to do all views as queries against that, you're going to end up with a big mess
+- as your list of stored events grows, rebuilding views with an assumption of an empty store and reading absolutely all the events from event 0 may or may not be viable (i.e. you might only want to rebuild some child pieces and/or represent that data differently)
+- unless you are going to actually do all read model updates as transactional batches (seriously, you shouldn't), you need to deal with at least once delivery.
+This means very event you handle needs to become an idempotent upsert (as opposed to an unconditional insert or update) you need to deal with at least once delivery - after you just handled stream S1 event 4, the next event might be stream S1 event 1 (the projector host got restarted before it saved it's progress checkpoint)
+- as your data grows, you'll want to be able to parallelize the projection work - which is at odds with a global ordering guarantee

+To balance all the above forces, you'll pretty quickly go from
+  > well if I think of it as N million events in a big row and I Just handle them one by one, then I ca make it fast by doing some of the work in batches

+  to

+  >  OK, the data was written consistently to streams; there are concurrent writers; I need to be able to cope with peak write traffic, but also have a good story for efficiently re-traversing all the events if I want to resend/validate/reindex things

+At which point, you start thinking of projections as being a stream level thing.
+If you get S1E0 S2E0 S3E0 S1E1 S1E2 in a batch, you want to handle that as three pieces of work: S0: E0, E1, E2 + S1: E0 + S3: E0.

+If your data is coming from something sharded, you can balance consumers across shards, knowing that any given stream's events will always be within a single shard.

+A house of cards build on an assumption of a global order (or an almost ordered version of that, as I've seen - e.g. Cosmos provides a repeatable order as long as you never update an event-document UNTIL IT SHARDS) is:
+- slow (you tend to work event by event and lean on assumptions) and
+- quickly becomes a messy coupled thing (let's just do it the simple way and add this little piece in here in the same projector logic)

+But the real kicker is that twice as much data will mean twice the replay/rebuild time.
+That's only a good plan if you intend to leave the company pretty quick and don't care about how angry the maintainers of your "architecture" get over time.

+If you instead work/plan/assume at a stream level (with order assumptions only at that level), you have far more options:
+- you can cope with sharding the data
+- you can parallelise the processing
+- you can split processing along logical lines more easily

 ### Your question here

 - Please feel free to log question-issues; they'll get answered here